 History and Future

-Our History: Successfully Supporting Parents for Three Decades
+Our History: Successfully Supporting Parents for More than Three Decades

-In 1982, a group of early childhood educators and social service workers from public and private agencies in King County, WA joined to design a preventative model of support and education for new parents.
+In 1982, a group of early childhood educators and social service workers from public and private agencies in King County, WA, joined to design aof support and education for new parents.
 These collaborative visionaries saw the need for a program that would bring new parents together, in their communities, during the critical first few months when feelings of isolation and inadequacy mix with the joy of welcoming a new baby.
-Informed by study of family support programs across the nation, PEPS launched three neighborhood groups in 1983 and was quickly embraced by the community as a unique and incredibly valuable family resource.
+Informed by study of family support programs across the nation, and was quickly embraced by the community as a unique and incredibly valuable family resource.

 PEPS Today: The Power of Peer Support

-PEPS has become well known for parent support groups in Seattle, the Eastside and Snohomish County, Washington that help new parents gain confidence and competence in their parenting skills.
+PEPS has become well-known for parent support groups in Seattle, the Eastside and Snohomish County that help new parents gain confidence and competence in their parenting skills.
 Our unique combination of practical information and non-judgmental support has been successful for over 30 years.
 In particular, PEPS has been praised for:

 - Proactive problem solving.
 PEPS meetings are structured yet informal, providing solid parent education while encouraging new families to learn from each other, share experiences and ask frank questions.